theQRL/docs.theqrl.org/_docs/node/QRLnode.md

 ```

-If things worked correctly you will now find the `start_qrl` package and the `qrl` package.
+If things worked correctly you will now find the `{{ layout.v.qrlCommands.startQRL }}
+` package and the `qrl` package.
 Adding the `--help` flag to each will print the various function details.